-Did you know you can apply polycrylic clear sealer using a paint sprayer?
+Did you know you can apply polyacrylic clear sealer using a paint sprayer?
 Yes!
-There are some projects that require a sealer for protection and I always hate brushing it on.
-Spraying the polycrylic so easy to do.
-I finally finished the pink piece I started earlier this month and I used the easy method to seal the paint.
+There are some projects that require a sealer or a polyacrylic clear coat for protection and I always hate using a paint brush because of the brush marks.
+Spraying polyacrylic is so easy to do.
+If you have ever asked the question "Can I apply polyacrylic with a paint sprayer?
+I have the answer for you.

 Apply Polycrylic Clear Sealer Using A Paint Sprayer

+I finally finished the pink piece I started earlier this month and I used the easy paint sprayer method to seal the paint.
 This is my pink beauty with a stenciled chandelier design.
 Stenciling is a great way to add pizazz to furniture.
-I don't do decorative painting because I don't have that skill but I'm a pro at stenciling.
+I don't do the decorative painting because I don't have that skill but I'm a pro at stenciling.

 The chest started out like this.
 Very drab and out of date for sure.
 I modernized it with plain wood knobs instead of the old pulls.

 I decided to use Behr paint in Diva Glam for the makeover.
 The paint was left over from an earlier project.

 As soon as the paint was dry I taped the chandelier stencil to the chest and used black paint to stencil the design.
 I waited until the black paint was dry then highlighted the stencil with silver metallic paint…..very lightly.
 Adding the other color to the stencil design keeps the look from being flat.